 The exoSwitchConstraint command is a native command in Maya so you can use both MEL and Python.

-Graph Editor Displays Curves without Transforms Due to the limitation in the current Maya API architecture, Maya can only display the curves of animated nodes that are members of a constraint system.
-The normal view is to see the transform then its curves under it.
+Graph Editor Displays Curves without Transforms The Graph Editor normally displays animation curves under the transform of the animated object.
+Due to a limitation in the current Maya API architecture, Maya can only display the curves of animated nodes that are members of the ExoSwitch Constraint system and not its transforms.

-Curves Copy/Paste Not Supported Due to the limitation in the current Maya API architecture it is not possible to Copy/Paste curves on nodes connected to an exoSwitch Constraint.
+Curves Copy/Paste Not Supported Due to a limitation in the current Maya API architecture it is not possible to Copy/Paste curves on nodes connected to an exoSwitch Constraint.

-ATOM animation format Not Supported Due to the limitation in the current Maya API architecture it is not possible to use ATOM to import/export animation of nodes constrained with an exoSwitch Constraint.
+ATOM animation format Not Supported Due to a limitation in the current Maya API architecture it is not possible to use ATOM to import/export animation of nodes constrained with an exoSwitch Constraint.

 Mental Ray Animation Optimization Needs To Be Set To Off For Batch Rendering Mental Ray Animation Optimization erroneously detects constrained objects as non-animated.
 To fix this problem when rendering with Mental Ray go under Render Settings -> Options -> Performance and turn Off "Optimize Animation Detection".

-Driven Nodes and Disabled Driven Do Not Update In the Attribute Editor There is a Maya bug with updating enumerated attributes in the Attribute Editor.
+Driven Nodes and Disabled Driven Do Not Update In the Attribute Editor There is a Maya bug with updating enumerated attributes in the Attribute Editor that prevents the Driven and Disabled node attributes in the Attribute Editor to be displayed properly.

-Driven Shear Not Supported Shear is not supported.
-Objects with shear information in their transformation matrix will behave unpredictably.
+Transform Shear Not Supported Transform Shear is not supported.
+Objects with shear values will behave unpredictably.

 Constraint Display System limitation in VP 2.0 The “Behave As Locator” attribute only works in Viewport 1.0 as the functionality that enables it doesn’t exists in Viewport 2.0